victwj/victwj.github.io/_sections/projects.md

 **Evaluation of Russian Censorship**
 Studied Russia's network censorship practices in collaboration with Russian activists.
 Developed and executed novel measurement methods to detect and classify censorship techniques.
-First-author paper in submission at a major security conference.
+Paper in submission at a major security conference.

 <br/>